Where do you perform your ceremonies?

 What are some of the best anagrams of your name?

 Hoagie Me Trust, Atheist Morgue, Age The Tourism, Goatee This Rum and Meager Hot Suit.
+(Gotta love all five vowels and those Wheel of Fortune consonants!)

 How many tattoos do you have?